evernym/chaosindy/README.md

 the “chaosindy” python module.

-When existing “chaosindy” actions and probes need to execute remotely, python Fabric (not to be confused with Hyperledger Fabric) is used, which is “designed to execute shell commands remotely over SSH, yielding useful Python objects in return”.
+When existing “chaosindy” actions and probes need to execute remotely, python Fabric (built on top of paramiko - not to be confused with Hyperledger Fabric) is used, which is “designed to execute shell commands remotely over SSH, yielding useful Python objects in return”.

 # Creating Experiments
 “An Experiment declares a steady state hypothesis, alongside probes to validate